 Peter Gutwein, Premier of Tasmania

-As I’ve consistently said, we will monitor the situation closely and if at any time the COVID-19 situation changes and the advice is that the risk is too high – then I won’t hesitate to change our border arrangements.
+I want to be clear, that if at any time the situation changes in these states and the advice is that the risk is too high – then I won’t hesitate to change this decision.

 We will review the situation in New South Wales over the next week and border restrictions will remain in place for the foreseeable future with Victoria until we are satisfied that the risk has reduced to a lower level.

 Again, I’d like to thank Tasmanians for continuing to do the right thing and continuing to follow the rules to ensure we protect our people, our health system, our economy and the jobs it supports.

 I intend to provide Tasmanians with an update on the measures being undertaken by the Government to prepare our State for the reopening of our borders, including our health system and aged care preparedness, in the week commencing the 11th of October.

 The improvement in terms of the COVID risk situation around the country is good news, however we need everyone’s help to prepare and to keep on top of COVID.
 There’s no room for complacency.

 Please remember to do the right thing.
 Maintain physical distancing, wash your hands, cover your coughs and sneezes, if you’re unwell stay at home and don’t go to work, and if you display even the mildest symptoms, please, get a test.